 7th January 2019

-We’re often answering “What’s the best bunded oil tank for my home heating oil?”.
-So that’s a broad question and it’s why we offer a free site visit to assess your oil storage requirements.
-Because every homeowner’s requirements are different.
+We’re often asked what the best bunded oil tank for home heating oil is.
+That’s a broad question and it’s why we offer a free site visit to assess your oil storage requirements.
+Every homeowner’s requirements are different.
 However, there are a few common factors for choosing the best oil tank for you and your heating system.

-OFTEC guidelines suggest a tank size with enough oil capacity to last a year.
-So often clients may not want to store that much fuel in their garden.
-Below is a table of typical sizes we use, but each household will consume heating oil at different rates due to individual circumstances.
-Would you need extra oil for a range cooker? i.e. an AGA, Rayburn or other oil fire range.
-An AGA will also typically use 7L per day, that’s 49L per week, approximately 2500L per year.
-So that will affect oil consumption even if the AGA is switched off during the summer months.
+OFTEC guidelines suggest a tank size with enough oil capacity to last a year, although not many customers want to store that much fuel in their garden.
+Below is a table of typical sizes we use, but each household will consume heating oil at a different rate due to individual use.
+It’s worth considering whether you need extra oil for a range cooker, i.e. an AGA, Rayburn or other oil fire range.
+An AGA typically uses seven litres of fuel per day, that’s 49l per week, approximately 2500l per year.
+So AGAs affect oil consumption even when they are switched off over summer.
 Perhaps you could use a smart option to help you keep track of that oil?
 We can also provide fuel levels in the form of a Watchman Sonic that lets you check from the comfort of your home.

-As you can see from the table above, there is a large choice of shapes and sizes to choose from.
-To clarify all the above examples are from our plastic bunded oil tank range, from leading manufacturers.
+As you can see from the table, there is a large choice of shapes and sizes to choose from.
+All the above examples are from our plastic bunded oil tank range, from leading manufacturers.
 We also offer a range of oil tanks with steel bunding.
-Furthermore, this flexible manufacturing method allows for bespoke sizes and capacities to suit any requirements.
+This flexible manufacturing method allows for bespoke sizes and capacities to suit any requirements.

 Atlas Tanks, among others, provide us with Slimline tanks.
 In short, they are designed to be narrow and tall so they are best suited to installations where space is a premium.
 These are also typically used alongside a garden path or areas with narrow access like garden gates.
-So this tank shape works well behind a garage or along a boundary.
-Likewise, 1000 Litre to 1550L tanks is a good replacement for older, 300-gallon single skinned tanks.
+This tank shape works well behind a garage or along a boundary.
+Likewise, 1000l to 1550l tanks is a good replacement for older, 300-gallon single skinned tanks.
 These older tanks were 2′ wide, 4′ high and 6′ long.

 Vertical shape tanks, with a round footprint, offer the best value per litre.
 They also require less moulding material due to a cylinder’s inherent strength, these vertical bunded tanks work well in corners and new installations.
 As a result of their strong design, vertical tanks can be manufactured in capacities from 10,000 litres up to 15,000L for oil storage.
 They also perform equally as good in smaller sizes.

 Horizontal tanks, square in general shape, are the best choice in the 1650L – 2500L range, replacing the old, steel, 600gl tank.
 6′ x 4′ x 4′.
-Ideal for larger houses with enough outside space for a tank of these dimensions.
+Ideal for larger houses with enough outside space for a tank of this size.

-Firstly the majority of tanks we supply are of the plastic bunded variety.
-Also, most of our Domestic heating oil storage tanks use a medium density polyethene (MDPE).
-Secondly, the inner tank is rotation moulded as a single piece with no seams or joints.
-Furthermore, the tank is then placed into a 2 part, outer bund and the bottom half of the bund must have at least 110% capacity of the inner tank.
+The majority of tanks we supply are of the plastic bunded variety and most of our domestic heating oil storage tanks use a medium-density polyethene (MDPE).
+The inner tank is rotationally moulded as a single piece with no seams or joints.
+It is then placed into a 2 part, outer bund and the bottom half of the bund must have at least 110% capacity of the inner tank.
 Finally, the bund top is then bolted to the bottom half of the bund to complete the tank as an integrally bunded unit.

-Firstly the fill point, inspection hatch and level gauge are installed on the inner tank.
-In addition, this protects them from accidental damage, the environment and keeps them out of direct sunlight.
-Secondly, the outer bunded top has a large lid which conceals access to the inner tank and fittings.
-Finally, these Bunded Fuel Tanks often come with up to 10 Years Warranty.
+The fill point, inspection hatch and level gauge are installed on the inner tank.
+This protects them from accidental damage, the environment and keeping them out of direct sunlight.
+The outer bunded top has a large lid which conceals access to the inner tank and fittings.
+These bunded fuel tanks often come with up to 10 years warranty.

 A bunded heating oil tank is a tank within a tank.
-Firstly their construction is steel or plastic and some are steel/plastic hybrids.
-Secondly, bunded tanks offer the best protection from the environment and condensation.
-Moreover, other advantages include inner tank weather protection, prevention of water ingress and other organic garden material: like leaves, insects and spiders.
-Lastly, Tank filter kits and pipework feeding the boiler are often blocked by these foreign contaminants.
+Their construction is either steel or plastic and some are steel/plastic hybrids.
+Bunded tanks offer the best protection from the environment and condensation because of the insulation provided by the air gap in the bund.
+Moreover, other advantages include inner tank weather protection, prevention of water ingress and other organic garden material like leaves, insects and spiders.
+Lastly, tank filter kits and pipework, feeding the boiler, are often blocked by these foreign contaminants.

-Single Skin Plastic Oil Tanks are only fit for areas when an existing bund is in place.
+Single skin plastic oil tanks are only fit for areas when an existing bund is in place.
 As a result, they are significantly cheaper but come with a fair amount of risk.
-With no Built-in protection from oil leaks, for example, the clean up can become costly.
-So that will eat into your savings from purchasing the Single Skin type of tank.
+With no built-in protection from oil leaks, for example, the clean up can become costly which would eat into your savings from purchasing a single skin tank.

-Firstly, any tank installation must comply with current building regulations in the OFTEC standards.
-This also includes the physical location of the tank and its distance from certain ‘Risks’.
+First of all, any tank installation must comply with current building regulations in the OFTEC standards.
+This also includes the physical location of the tank and its distance from certain risks.
 Secondly, this part of the installation process is the ‘Oil Storage Risk Assessment’ which covers environmental and fire risks.
 OFTEC form TI/133D Oil Storage Risk Assessment is used prior to installation to record and identify the risks involved with the proposed installation.

-Often can’t achieve these distances, so we install fire barriers or screens.
-These also include any material with a 30-minute fire rating.
-Some examples are cement particle board, 4″ block work walls and other fire resistant material like rock wool panels.
+In this case we install fire barriers or screens.
+These include any material with a 30-minute fire rating.
+Some examples are cement particle board, 4″ block work walls and other fire resistant material like rockwool panels.
 Their specific fire resistant design stops the transmission of any potential fire getting to the tank.

 All domestic oil storage tank installations need to comply with Building Regulations.
-However, In England and Wales, OFTEC registered technicians can self certify their own work without involving Local Authority Building Control.
+However, in England and Wales, OFTEC registered technicians can self certify their own work without involving Local Authority Building Control.
 However, you can choose to use someone who isn’t registered with a ‘Competent Person’ scheme like OFTEC.
 In that case, you will have to obtain a Building Control Notice and arrange for an inspection.
-However, these are costly and time-consuming and similar rules apply in Scotland where you may need to apply for a warrant.
-More information can be found on the government website here.
+These are costly and time-consuming and similar rules apply in Scotland where you may need to apply for a warrant.
+More information can be found on the Government website.

 Well done!
 You’ve made it to the end of the article.
 Still not sure which tank is going to suit your needs?
-Please Call us on 01722 714514 or use our contact form.
-I hope this helps!
+Please call us on 01722 714514 or use our contact form.
+We hope this helps!

 Sign up to our newsletter to be the first to hear about our latest products, special offers and expert advice.